 Source: IPCC, 2006; default grazing periods for cattle were taken from Table 10A 4-8, Chapter 10, 'Emissions from livestock and manure management', and default N excretion data for western Europe were taken from Table 10.19, Chapter 10 (these data are also given in Table 3.9, together with the housing period on which these EFs are based).
+Pigs of 8 kg until slaughter weight.

-The default Tier 1 NMVOC EFs are based on results from a study (the National Air Emissions Monitoring (NAEM) study) in the USA (US EPA, 2012).
-This NAEM study included NMVOC measurements from 16 different livestock production facilities covering dairy cattle, sows, fatteners, egg layers and broilers.
-The average measured emissions were converted to agricultural conditions for western Europe by using Intergovernmental Panel on Climate Change (IPCC) default values for livestock feed intake and excretion of Volatile Substances (VS) (US EPA, 2012; IPCC 2006; Shaw et al., 2007).
+The default Tier 1 NMVOC EFs in Table 3.4 are based on results from a study (the National Air Emissions Monitoring (NAEM) study) in the USA (US EPA, 2012).
+This NAEM study included NMVOC measurements from 16 different livestock production facilities covering dairy cattle, sows, finishers, egg layers and broilers.
+The average measured emissions were converted to agricultural conditions for western Europe by using Intergovernmental Panel on Climate Change (IPCC) default values for livestock feed intake and excretion of volatile substances (VS) (US EPA, 2012; IPCC 2006; Shaw et al., 2007).
 The EFs for other cattle, sheep, goats, horses, mules and asses, rabbits, reindeer, camels and buffaloes are based on the values for the relative VS excretion rates from the IPCC 2006 guidelines.
-Please refer to Annex 1, section A1.2.3, for a detailed explanation.
+Please refer to annex 1, section A1.2.3, for a detailed explanation.